History of the Yale Club

 The Yale Club was founded in 1897 on a shared common history, with the goal of allowing graduates the ability to continue the friendships they formed at Yale.
-Over its 116-year history, it has grown into the organization that members enjoy today, a Club of tradition and history, of energy and activity, and above all of friendship.
+Over its 116-year history, it has grown into the organization that members enjoy today.
 It is a club in the most treasured sense of the word.